kimlehtinen/univaasa-mobile-app-course/INSTALLATION.md

 # run again on android
 npm run android
 ```

+## Demo
+If you don't want to create a user, you can login with this demo user:
+- email: lehtinensolutions@gmail.com
+- password: foobar123

 ## Note
 If you search for the app on a phone or emulator, it's name is easyweatherapp because this application was first intended to be a weather app.
 After creating this project, the developer of this application came up with this application idea instead :)